PhaniSekharReddyAvuthu/Uclan-MSC-IT-Security-2022-Week4-Lab-Programs/README.md

 ![folder](https://user-images.githubusercontent.com/111919907/200296552-37a2760d-cd25-4b45-bdce-8ea86486814f.png)

+13. All the code needed for the tasks in lab sheet are available above in the code section of this page.

 ## Installation Guide for Windows Computers ( only for personal pc's as installation is not allowed in lab ) :